cron-eu/flow-syslog/README.md

 Setup
 -----

-Configure this Backend for the e.g. systemLogger:
+Configure the Backend for the e.g. systemLogger and securityLogger:

 ```
 TYPO3: